-The dangers associated with a wet floor seem obvious, but the condition often goes unattended or ignored by a property owner or manager, enabling members of the public to come into contact with these dangerous situations; possibly causing severe injuries to the victim.
+The dangers associated with a wet floor seem obvious.
+However, the condition often goes unattended or ignored by a property owner or manager.
+This enables members of the public to come into contact with these dangerous situations, and possibly causing severe injuries to the victim.

 Under the laws of Chicago and of the state of Illinois, property owners have a duty to keep their businesses safe for customers.
 This extends to owners of residential properties as well, including apartment buildings and condominium complexes.
 This means that a landlord must take steps to prevent wet floors from occurring and to fix the situation should it arise.
 Failing to do so may make a landlord liable for any injuries that result to a patron who slips and falls on a wet, dangerous floor.

-8 Quick Facts about Slip and Falls
+What are 8 Quick Facts about Slip and Falls?

 - Slip and fall accidents require more than a million people to go to the ER each year.